 - 1/2 shallot

 - 4 tablespoons short grain rice

 Peel and thinly dice the potatoes.
-Season them with a teaspoon of olive oil and a pinch or two of salt.
+Season them with a teaspoon of olive oil and a pinch or two of salt, and set them aside.

 Bake the tomatoes 45-50 minutes.